nglguarino/echoverse-11labs/README.md

 • AI generated visuals (backgrounds and characters portraits) <br>
 • Characters speaking with nuanced tones, thanks to ElevenLabs <br>
 • Multiple ways to interact (text, voice, or choices) <br>

+It was particluarly challenging to create the AI director logic, that has to: <br>
+• choose randomly a genre for the plot <br>
+• create characters and settings <br>
+• create dialogues <br>
+• keep track of every interaction, updating the plot accordingly <br>
+• determine which player's choice would lead to the ending scenes (win or game-over) <br>

 ## Tech stack:
 I built it entirely with Lovable, never had to open any IDE.